Tell Congress to #FundLibraries

 Share the Campaign - Share Your Story!

 Spread the word about #FundLibraries on social media and share the impact of IMLS funding in your library or state.
-You can use our sample posts, and remember to tag your story with #FundLibraries.
+Remember to tag your posts with #FundLibraries.

 Download all of our Fund Libraries graphics here.